MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ![Screenshot of Outlook showing a modern attachment and the right-click menu with permissions options](media/onedrive-feature-overview_image5.png)

-To reduce the potential for confusion when OneDrive enterprise users choose to add a copy versus a link to attached OneDrive files, you can set the default behavior of the Outlook client, as demonstrated in [How to control default attachment state when you attach a cloud file in Outlook](https://support.microsoft.com/help/4011261/how-to-set-attachment-preference-for-attaching-a-cloud-file-in-outlook).
+To reduce the potential for confusion when OneDrive users choose to add a copy versus a link to attached OneDrive files, you can set the default behavior of the Outlook client, as demonstrated in [How to control default attachment state when you attach a cloud file in Outlook](https://support.microsoft.com/help/4011261/how-to-set-attachment-preference-for-attaching-a-cloud-file-in-outlook).

 ### Files Restore